iabdullah215/INE-Labs/TryHackMe/thm.Blue.md

            Raw packets sent: 1004 (44.152KB) | Rcvd: 1001 (40.064KB)
 ```

-By the scan it is evident from that the machine is vulnerabile to `ms17-010`.
+By the scan it is evident that the machine is vulnerabile to `ms17-010`.

 ```console
 Host script results: